Close Menu

 September 11, 2025Ravi LakshmananMalware/Certifications

-Cybersecurity researchers reveal details of a new campaign that leverages ConnectWise ScreenConnect, a legitimate remote monitoring and management (RMM) software, delivering a meatless loader that drops remote access Trojan (RAT), called Asyncrat, to steal sensitive data from reduced hosts.
+Cybersecurity researchers reveal details of a new campaign that leverages ConnectWise ScreenConnect, a legitimate remote monitoring and management (RMM) software, delivering a meatless loader that drops a remote access Trojan (RAT), called Asyncrat, to steal sensitive data from a reduced-down host.

 “The attacker used ScreenConnect to gain remote access and ran a layered VBScript and PowerShell loader that retrieves and runs obfuscated components from external URLs,” LevelBlue said in a report shared with Hacker News.
 “These components are encoded .NET assemblies that are eventually deactivated to Asyncrat, while maintaining persistence via fake ‘Skype Updater’ scheduled tasks. ”